SimJunYou/CS2113T-TP-UG/UG.md

 Format: `add -t <task_name> [-by <deadline>]`
 ```
 To add a task into ra.VI:
-Type `add -t` followed by your task name, one example would be `add -t read chapter 1`
+Type `add -t`, followed by your task name and press Enter to execute it.
-You may also add a deadline by typing `-by` followed by the deadline.
+You may also add an optional deadline to the task by adding `-by`, followed by the deadline for your task, but don’t forget to also press enter to execute!
+Outcome: The result box will display the message that your task has been added successfully!

 |Command|Expected Output|
 |-|-|